 - Customer PanelsGroups of frequent users are consulted by a company on a regular basis to study their opinions about the quality of services provided.
 Some users are employed by companies to understand the impact of their changing offers and potential response to a new service (Palmer, 2005).

 - Transaction AnalysisPalmer (2005) states that method of transaction analysis is becoming increasingly popular in research on the quality of both services and goods.
 This usually involves a telephone call, email or a postal questionnaire survey to customers immediately after a transaction has been completed.

 - Mystery CustomersThis method of researching service practice involves trained assessors.
-They visit the organization, e.g, restaurant, bank, etc. and report back their observations.
-If this technique is applied well it not only tells management about measured levels of performance, but can also let them know what actually is happening in their organization.
+They visit the organisation, e.g, restaurant, bank, etc. and report back their observations.
+If this technique is applied well it not only tells management about measured levels of performance, but can also let them know what actually is happening in their organisation.

 - Employee ResearchResearch into employee needs can identify policies which improve their motivation to deliver a high quality service.
 Interviews and focus groups can be used to collect qualitative data on employee motivations, wants, needs and attitudes towards work and conditions (Palmer, 2005).

 - Intermediary researchService intermediaries often perform a valuable function in the process of service performance and delivery, and they perform their role in a different way than goods providers.
 An example is the ticketing agents of an airline.
 If they do not perform well then the overall perception towards the airline will be tarnished.
 Intermediaries can provide valuable feedback to companies about customers’ expectations and responses (Palmer, 2005).